marouenbg/VFFVA/docs/install/index.md

 ## FAQ

-- In MacOS, I get the error “Clang: Error: Unsupported Option ‘-Fopenmp’” Error -> In MacOS, OpenMP is not provided by default, therefore you need to install it by updating to the latest version of llvm.
+- In MacOS, I get the error “Clang: Error: Unsupported Option ‘-Fopenmp’” Error -> In macOS, OpenMP is not provided by default.
+Install libomp via Homebrew: `brew install libomp`.
+The Makefile auto-detects macOS and uses the correct compiler flags.

 - Too many output arguments with function BuildMPS
 -> The version of BuildMPS function provided with VFFVA gives 2 outputs, if you have the COBRAtoolbox in your path, you might be using another version that gives 1 output.